Why 9 Out Of 10 Cat Fountains Are Making Your Cats Sick — And The One That Doesn't

 $1,560

 And no — it doesn't matter what the bowl is made of.
+Plastic, ceramic, stainless.
+Same loop inside.

-§5 · The turning point
+The turning point

 No. Not all of them.

-Here's what that fountain looks like:
+Here's what a fountain like that looks like:

 Here's how it works.